FynnFreyer/NaiveHIS/README.md

 ## Guidelines for Contributors

-To have a somewhat cohesive
+To have a somewhat cohesive development experience:

 - Contributions should at least roughly conform to PEP8, therefore it is recommended to use a linter.
 - Code should have proper type annotations.
 - Code should be commented where necessary.
 - Commits should have a descriptive commit message.
 - The language to be used for comments and commit messages is English.
+- Tests would be nice.
+As long as the code is well-structured and documented we might get away without them.

 Nice, but optional, reading materials are [PEP8](https://peps.python.org/pep-0008/), and the [Google Python Style Guide](https://google.github.io/styleguide/pyguide.html).